vinstic-myshell/myshell-doc-en/product-manual/membership-system-and-robot-benefits-(beta).md

 Acquisition Method:

-1. (Users) Earn by completing tasks issued by robots.
+1. (Users) Earn by completing tasks issued by the robot.
 (TBD)
-2. (Creators) List robots on the MyShell platform, collect Shell Tokens for user subscriptions and upgrades to the robot.
+2. (Creators) List the robot on the MyShell platform, collect Shell Tokens for user subscriptions and upgrades to the robot.
 (TBD)